Snow in Munich: The Facts

 - Visit the Warm Interior of Munich Museums

 - Enjoy the Taste of a Bavarian Hot Chocolate or Glühwein at the Christmas Markets

 Public Transport When it Snows in Munich

-Munich, and indeed this part of Alpine Europe, is all set up to cope very well with snowfall.
+Winter in Munich, and indeed this part of Alpine Europe, is all set up to cope very well with snowfall.

 Munich’s public transport systems are always very efficient and even during the wintertime when there are unusually high periods of snow, still they remain operational and generally always run to schedule.
 Cancellations and delays on public transport in Munich are rare, even in the coldest winters.